Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 Our proposed audit model is structured into four essential distinct phases: a traditional audit conducted by a lead (personal auditor or a team of auditors or an audit firm), a public epochal time-boxed bug bounty (PET bug bounty), an exclusive competition, and a final review.
 Additional phases can be added according to the protocol's preference.

-It is worth noting that the new model is not equal to simple combination of several single-phase audits.
-A unique feature of this model is the way each phase is interlinked with a set of incentives and disincentives, fostering a spirit of rigorous competition amongst auditors.
+It is worth noting that the new model is different from simple combination of several single-phase audits.
+A unique feature of this model is how each phase is interlinked with incentives and disincentives, fostering a spirit of rigorous competition amongst auditors.

-Being the first model of its kind to incorporate multiple distinct phases of auditing, we anticipate that it will offer high quality in audits and foresee its wide adoption in the Web3 space.
+Being the first model of its kind to incorporate multiple distinct phases of auditing, we anticipate that it will offer high-quality audits and foresee its wide adoption in the Web3 space.

 # 1. Introduction

 ## 1.1 Background

-The Web3 realm, commonly hailed as the next generation of the internet, is characterized by rapid evolution and expansion with a multitude of decentralized applications and platforms.
+The Web3 realm, commonly hailed as the next generation of the internet, is characterized by rapid evolution and expansion with many decentralized applications and platforms.
 These decentralized networks bring forth a host of advantages including enhanced privacy, resistance to censorship, and a democratized platform for creating value.
 Nevertheless, they also present unique security challenges that need to be addressed.

 The fabric of the Web3 ecosystem is woven with blockchain technologies, smart contracts, and decentralized applications (dApps).
 Smart contracts stand out as they form the backbone of many Web3 applications, defining the rules and logic for decentralized interactions.
 Given their self-executing nature and the fact that the actual code is publicly available, smart contracts are highly susceptible to attacks and exploits.
 The immutable nature of smart contracts also poses a challenge, as any vulnerabilities in the codebase cannot be rectified post-deployment.